-If you’re looking for that authentic chargrilled BBQ flavor, then in our opinion, a charcoal grill is really the only way to go.
+If you’re looking for that authentic chargrilled BBQ flavour, then in our opinion, a charcoal grill is really the only way to go.
 If you’re looking for no-fail convenience, and you BBQ quite often, then a gas grill could be more suitable.
 In terms of price, you can find grills that use both gas and charcoal, and separately, there isn’t too much difference in price.
 Whichever type of grill you want to purchase, it’s important, of course, to buy it from a trusted source.
 You can check out this company for a wide array of grills, whether you’re looking for charcoal, gas, or portable ones you can bring when camping.

 If you’re looking for…

 - A more traditional BBQ atmosphere